Fort Lee lane closure scandal: Trial and conviction

 The jury of seven women and five men, plus four alternates, was seated on September 14, 2016.
-RNC member and former law partner Bill Palatucci, described as Christie's closest counselor, may be called to testify.
+RNC member and former law partner Bill Palatucci, described as Christie's closest counselor, might be called to testify.

 In its opening statement on September 19, 2016, the prosecution said that at the World Trade Center site on the third day of the closure, "the evidence will show that [Wildstein and Baroni] bragged [to Christie] about the fact that there were traffic problems in Fort Lee, and that Mayor Sokolich was not getting his calls returned", and that Wildstein would testify and "admit that he was the one who came up with that idea".

 Over the course of a month, prosecutors presented their case.
 David Wildstein appeared in week two, giving over eight days of testimony.
 After Wildstein left, prosecutors moved to secondary witnesses.
 On October 13, 2016, prosecutors concluded their arguments, having spent nearly four weeks laying an argument.
-The case moves to the defense to make an argument.
-Over the next two weeks, the jury heard arguments from the defense, with Bridget Anne Kelly on the spotlight, saying it was "crude humor".
+The case moved to the defense.
+Over the next two weeks, the jury heard arguments from the defense, with Bridget Anne Kelly in the spotlight, saying it was "crude humor".
 Bill Baroni maintained the argument that the traffic jams were part of a legitimate study to determine "whether congestion on the main approaches to the toll plaza could be reduced if the lanes earmarked for Fort Lee were eliminated".
 The case on October 26 concluded with the defense resting.

 On November 4, 2016, after deliberating the testimony of 35 witnesses (including the defendants) and other evidence over the course of five days, the jury found Baroni and Kelly guilty on all counts.